codurance/site/_posts/2016-01-10-clojure-vim-environment.md

 <img class="img-responsive" src="/assets/img/custom/blog/vimenv.png"></img>

 I have found that some investment into learning better vim usage has allowed me to become more productive than I was with Cursive, although it will not suit everyones taste.
 The codebases I work on are relatively small and I may still prefer Cursive for larger codebases.
 Having said that, I like the argument that we should never have a single large codebase.
 At least for now vim is my new favourite editor for Clojure.
 Then again!
 I have not tried Emacs … yet!

+EDIT: [Tom Oram](https://twitter.com/tomphp) pointed out a couple more plugins that I neglected to mention.
+These are [Rainbow Parentheses](https://github.com/kien/rainbow_parentheses.vim) and [Paredit](https://github.com/vim-scripts/paredit.vim).
+The former is invaluable for keeping track of those parentheses, and adds a little colour to your life.
+The later allows structured editing of s-expressions -  it is not easy to get use to but once you do you cannot do without,